Members

 oceane.fruchet@nih.gov

 Oceane grew up in France and became a licensed Physical Therapist.
-After moving to the US in 2016, she earned her bachelor’s degree in biomedical engineering from the Florida Institute of Technology.
-She is currently pursuing a master's degree in Computer and Information Technology from the University of Pennsylvania.
-Before joining the lab in 2022, she spent 2.5 years in the Wolf lab at Penn studying traumatic brain injury and post-traumatic epilepsy.
+She then earned her bachelor’s degree in Biomedical Engineering from the Florida Institute of Technology and a master's degree in Computer and Information Technology from the University of Pennsylvania.
+Before joining the lab in 2022, she spent 2.5 years at Penn studying traumatic brain injury and post-traumatic epilepsy.
 Outside of work, she enjoys cooking, traveling, and spending time with her husband and her dog.

 Photo of Jiali Zhang